zeekhoo-okta/generator-okta-oidc-apigee/README.md

 > npm install
 ```

-5. In order to run the Yeoman toll, you'll need to symlink this local module to a global one using this command:
+5. In order to run the Yeoman tool, you'll need to symlink this local module to a global one using this command:
 ```
 > npm link
 ```